Current Projects

 • Project Coordinator: Phil Rouse

-The project team has set a project start date of October with the Transact vendor.
-The project is ON HOLD until late July when the campus project team will hold a kick off meeting and prepare resources and schedules for this project.
+The project team has set the start date with the Transact vendor for October.
+The project is on hold until late July, when the campus team will hold a kickoff meeting and prepare resources and schedules.
+Some planning and communications will be sent to the campus team in early July.

 5%On Hold